TorFX is one of many money transfer companies available to you when it comes to international money transfers.

 I would say that all of these are unpreventable.

-As an FCA-authorised institution, TorFX has high standards and regulations to adhere to, to prevent things like money laundering.
+As an FCA-authorised institution, TorFX has high standards and regulations to adhere to, in order to prevent things like money laundering.

 TorFX won’t open an account if it’s deemed too risky.